alexax66/iptv-webapp/README.md

 - Navigate to the "Smart Hub" on your TV
 - Go to "My Apps" and look for an option to manage or install apps from a USB device

 Currently it can be launched but doesn't seem to play the streams.
 We need to find a way to see the debug output of the embedded browser in the Samsung Smart TV to see what is going on.
-Possibly we need to use the [TV SDK for Samsung Legacy Platform](https://developer.samsung.com/smarttv/legacy/tools/history.html) to do this in a simulator?
+Possibly we need to use the [TV SDK for Samsung Legacy Platform](https://developer.samsung.com/smarttv/legacy/tools/history.html) to do this in a simulator, e.g., from Samsung TV SDK 4.1.